colinoflynn/phase-modulation-sca/README.md

+# Phase Moducation Side Channel Analysis and JTAG Attacks

-This repository is designed for the submission to T-CHES of "Phase Modulation Side Channels: Jittery JTAG for On-Chip Voltage Measurements".
+This repository is a companion for the T-CHES paper "Phase Modulation Side Channels: Jittery JTAG for On-Chip Voltage Measurements".
+You can see a copy of it on the E-Print server (NB: not yet here... standby).

-NOTE: This repository is setup for anonymous review, and as such it has some oddities compared to the final public repository.
-The final paper may split off some of the e.g., hardware tools, into their own repository seperate from the various paper-specific notebooks.
+This repository is still being updated & will shortly have more complete information included.